rigdern/InfiniteBeatSaber/README.md

 I published my extraction of the Infinite Jukebox algorithm to [its own repo](https://github.com/rigdern/InfiniteJukeboxAlgorithm) to make it easier for anyone that wants to make use of the algorithm in their own projects.

+## Support My Work

+If you'd like to support my work, consider [buying me a coffee on ko-fi](https://ko-fi.com/adamcomella).

 ## License

 [MIT](./LICENSE)